Arsenal manager Arsene Wenger has revealed that Nicklas Bendtner will remain a part of his first-team plans for the season.

 "The chances for him to leave now are very small.
 If he doesn’t leave, prepares well and is fit, really fit, I will use him," Wenger told reporters.

-Goal exclusively revealed on Thursday that Arsenal have submitted a £25.6 million bid for Angel Di Maria and are waiting for a response from Real Madrid.
+Arsenal have submitted a £25.6 million bid for Angel Di Maria and are waiting for a response from Real Madrid.

-Arsenal also confirmed that Mathieu Flamini has rejoined the club on a three-year deal on the same day, with the midfielder becoming the club's second acquisition of the summer following the arrival of Yaya Sanogo on a free signing.
+They also confirmed that Mathieu Flamini has rejoined the club on a three-year deal on the same day, with the midfielder becoming the club's second acquisition of the summer following the arrival of Yaya Sanogo on a free signing.

 But despite pressure to bolster his squad with further signings, Wenger insists he will not rush any decisions regarding transfer targets.